 Students who expect to obtain a grade 6 in GCSE Mathematics must be prepared to undertake a significant amount of preparatory work during the summer of Year 11 prior to starting their course in Year 12.
-Preparatory work will be posted out to students in the July of Year 11 and collected by staff at the start of Year 12.
+All transition work will be available on the school website.
+This will be collected by staff in September at the start of Year 12.